CAPABILITY · SALES & LEAD-GEN

 Which CRMs does this build connect to, and how complex is the integration?

-The build works with whichever CRM you're already running.
-Most common for the verticals we serve: HubSpot (all tiers), Salesforce, Follow Up Boss for real estate, Clio for law firms, and JobNimbus or ServiceTitan for home services contractors.
-The integration is read-write via the CRM's official API — we create records, populate fields, assign owners, and add notes.
-We don't require you to switch CRMs or use a parallel system.
-Scoping call before the build starts maps every field, so what lands in the CRM is exactly what your team expects to see, not a generic contact record they have to clean up.
-Complexity depends on how many custom fields and pipeline stages you're running, but most integrations are fully wired within the two-week build window.
+The build works with whichever CRM you already run.
+The common ones for our verticals: HubSpot at any tier, Salesforce, Follow Up Boss for real estate, Clio for law firms, and JobNimbus or ServiceTitan for home-services contractors.
+Integration is read-write through the CRM's official API.
+We create records, populate fields, assign owners, and add notes.
+You do not switch CRMs or run a parallel system.
+The scoping call before the build maps every field, so what lands in the CRM is exactly what your team expects to see, not a generic contact they have to clean up.
+How long it takes depends on how many custom fields and pipeline stages you run, but most integrations are fully wired inside the two-week window.

-How does the lead scoring work, and can we see why a lead was scored a certain way?
+How does the lead scoring work, and can we see why a lead got the score it did?

-Scoring is built around your ideal customer profile, not a generic algorithm.
-Before the build starts, we work through the criteria that actually predict a good client for your business: job type, geography, budget signals, timeline, referral source, whatever your sales team already uses to mentally qualify a lead.
-Those criteria get weighted and coded into the scoring model.
-Every scored lead includes a reason breakdown — a short text field in the CRM record that shows which criteria the lead met, which it didn't, and what score it landed.
-So if a lead comes in scored low and your rep disagrees, they can see exactly what drove the score and flag it.
-That feedback loop is how the model gets tuned over the first few weeks until it's matching your reps' judgment consistently.
+Scoring is built around your ideal customer profile, not an off-the-shelf algorithm.
+Before the build starts, we work through the criteria that actually predict a good client for you: job type, geography, budget signals, timeline, referral source, whatever your sales team already uses to qualify a lead in their head.
+Those criteria get weighted and coded into the model.
+Every scored lead carries a reason breakdown in the CRM record, a short field that shows which criteria the lead met, which it missed, and where it landed.
+If a lead scores low and your rep priorgrees, they can see what drove it and flag it.
+That feedback loop is how the model gets tuned over the first few weeks until it matches your reps' judgment.

-How does the system handle data privacy, and where does lead data actually live?
+How is data privacy handled, and where does the lead data actually live?

-Lead data lives in your CRM and your CRM only — we don't maintain a parallel database of your prospects.
-The intake pipeline processes data in transit (enrichment, scoring, routing) and writes the output to your system.
-For enrichment, we use APIs that operate under their own data processing agreements, and we disclose every third-party data source during scoping so you can review them before the build starts.
-If your business operates in a regulated context — healthcare-adjacent, financial services, states with strict consumer data laws like California or Virginia — we scope the data handling specifically to what's permissible under your compliance posture.
+Lead data lives in your CRM and nowhere else.
+We do not keep a shadow database of your prospects.
+The pipeline processes data in transit for enrichment, scoring, and routing, then writes the output to your system.
+For enrichment we use APIs that operate under their own data processing agreements, and we name every third-party source during scoping so you can review them before the build starts.
+If you operate in a regulated context, such as healthcare-adjacent work, financial services, or states with strict consumer data laws like California or Virginia, we scope the data handling to what your compliance posture allows.
 For anything touching protected health information, we recommend the HIPAA-covered build track, which adds a BAA and routes data only through compliant services.

-What's the real impact on speed-to-contact, and does that actually change outcomes?
+What is the real impact on speed-to-contact, and does it change outcomes?

-Speed-to-contact matters most in high-competition verticals where the prospect has multiple tabs open.
-Real estate, home services, legal, med spa — the prospect who submitted a form is often still on the browser when your first message arrives.
-The academic literature on lead response (MIT Sloan has published on this, as have sales research firms like Velocify) consistently shows that contact attempts within the first five minutes of a lead's submission produce substantially higher conversion rates than attempts an hour later, and hour-later contact still outperforms next-day by a wide margin.
-We don't quote a specific percentage because your baseline conversion rate and market competitiveness affect the actual lift.
-What the build does is remove the variable of human availability from that first response window.
-The system responds within seconds of intake regardless of time of day.
-Your rep's first outbound is warm, not cold — the prospect already knows someone's coming.
+Speed-to-contact matters most in high-competition verticals where the prospect has six tabs open.
+Real estate, home services, legal, med spa: the person who just submitted a form is often still in the browser when your first message lands.
+Research on lead response, including work published by MIT Sloan and sales firms like Velocify, has long shown that contact inside the first five minutes converts far better than an hour later, and an hour still beats next-day by a wide margin.
+We will not quote a fixed percentage, because your baseline conversion rate and market heat decide the actual lift.
+What the build removes is the variable of human availability in that first window.
+The system responds within seconds of intake at any hour, so your rep's first call is warm instead of cold.
 Whether that closes more deals depends on your offer, your team, and your market.
-We can tell you what changed in the intake layer; we can't promise your close rate.
+We can tell you what changed in the intake layer.
+We cannot promise your close rate.

-What happens after the initial build — do we need ongoing support?
+What happens after the initial build, and do we need ongoing support?

-The build is designed to run without hand-holding once it's dialed in.
-But a few things reliably cause drift over time: your CRM gets updated and a field mapping breaks, an ad platform changes its lead form format, your team's ICP shifts because you moved upmarket or added a new service line, or a new rep joins and needs a different routing rule.
-The retainer covers those changes as they happen — same engineering team, no re-explaining the system from scratch.
-It also covers monitoring: if the intake pipeline stops processing leads because an API key rotated or a webhook endpoint changed, you find out from us, not from a rep wondering why their pipeline's been quiet.
-For businesses with stable, predictable intake sources and a team that's comfortable managing CRM configurations, some clients run on the build alone for months before needing any retainer hours.
-We'll tell you during the build close-out what level of ongoing work your specific setup realistically requires.
+The build runs without hand-holding once it is dialed in.
+A few things reliably cause drift, though.
+Your CRM updates and a field mapping breaks.
+An ad platform changes its lead form format.
+Your ICP shifts because you moved upmarket or added a service line.
+A new rep joins and needs a different routing rule.
+Ongoing support covers those changes as they hit, with the same engineering team and no re-explaining the system from scratch.
+It also covers monitoring: if the pipeline stops processing leads because an API key rotated or a webhook endpoint moved, you hear it from us, not from a rep wondering why their pipeline went quiet.
+Clients with stable intake sources and a team comfortable in CRM settings sometimes run on the build alone for months before needing additional support.
+We will tell you at build close-out what your specific setup realistically needs.